 Extensive compressor reviews and FAQ

-Typically an expander is used to improve the signal-to-noise ratio of a recording, but it can also be used for special dynamic effects like making a bass line more percussive, or helping vocals pop out in the mix.
-A gate is a type of expander; the difference is that when your signal level reaches the threshold, a gate goes from "closed" (no signal passes through) to "open" (all of your signal passes through).
+A gate (sometimes called "noise gate") is a downward expander with an extremely high ratio.
+When your signal level reaches the threshold, a gate goes from "closed" (no signal passes through) to "open" (all of your signal passes through).
 It's all or nothing, on/off.
-Some gates offer more advanced control such as ratio or attack/decay, but basic ones are just open or closed.
+Some gates offer more advanced controls such as attack or decay time, but basic ones have only a threshold knob.
 This is a common way of controlling noise and hum from high-gain distortions, single-coil pickups, and other noisy circumstances; when you pluck your note, the gate opens, and when the note dies down the gate closes, keeping quiet until the next note.
 Of course this means that while you are playing, any noise you had will still be there, at full volume.
-I don't recommend this unless you are making intentionally choppy-sounding music.
+I really don't recommend this unless you are making intentionally choppy-sounding music.

 Many guitarists will find that with a high-gain amp setup and high-gain pedals there is just no way to prevent getting a wash of noise and feedback; so for them a noise gate may be a necessary and normal part of working with that big distortion sound onstage.